 I think that technology has moved the unreality bubble that cocooning creates, allowing consumers to screen themselves from society interacting through the screen rather than face-to-face from the home to also on the move.
 What got me thinking about this was a conversation with my Dad.

 My Dad has been driving since the early 1960s.
 In his first (and only) new car, (as having a family screws your disposable income) he used to have an assortment of petrol company maps and an Esso tiger soft toy which he hacked so that its eyes flashed in time with the indicator lights.
-My childhood and young adult experience in a car has jagged mosaics of petrol company maps that I tried to fold neatly and organise in his cars, until I got tired of the whole process and introduced him to the AA’s series of atlas.
+My childhood and young adult experience in a car was with jagged mosaics of petrol company maps that I tried to fold neatly and organise in his cars, until I got tired of the whole process and introduced him to the AA’s series of atlas.
 Its harder to make a mess with a well-bound book.

-My Dad is finally selling the ‘rave machine’ (a Volkswagen LT35 turbo diesel camper van which served me well as a comfortable base for diving and going to raves / free festivals) and was clearing out a mass of petrol company maps that he no longer used and putting them all in the recycle bin.
+My Dad is finally selling the ‘rave machine’ (a Volkswagen LT35 turbo diesel camper van which served me well as a comfortable base for diving and going to raves / free festivals).
+I was clearing out a mass of petrol company maps that he no longer used and putting them all in the recycle bin.
 He didn’t want to move the maps over to his present car since he is the proud owner of a GPS navigation unit that my Mum had picked him up from discount supermarket Aldi.
 I realised that the amount of interaction that service station staff and local populace would have with my Dad now he had gone digital would be hugely reduced as he paid for his diesel at the pump with a built-in card reader and never now ventured into the office unless he wanted to feed his Fisherman’s Friend addiction.
 There was no longer going to be that kitchen sink drama played out as him and my Mum would argue about asking for directions from a local person any more.

 My Dad’s move to a GPS device made me realise that we cocoon ourselves from society around us on the move as well as in our home: